tevko/vets-website/content/pages/health-care/after-you-apply.md

 Atlanta, GA 30329<br>
 </p>

-You can also get help updating your personal information by visiting your local VA facility.
-[Find a VA facility near you](/facilities/).
+You can also get help updating your personal information by visiting your local VA facility. <br> [Find a VA facility near you](/facilities/).

 <br>